aras-p/glsl-optimizer/src/gallium/docs/source/distro.rst

 Draw
 ^^^^

-Draw is a software :ref:`TCL` pipeline for hardware that lacks vertex shaders or other essential parts of pre-rasterization vertex preparation.
+Draw is a software :term:`TCL` pipeline for hardware that lacks vertex shaders or other essential parts of pre-rasterization vertex preparation.

 Gallivm